-LP10.0 DESIGNATED PREMISES SUPERVISOR (DPS)
+10. DESIGNATED PREMISES SUPERVISOR (DPS)

-LP10.1 Within the operating schedule for premises from which alcohol will be sold, with the exception of qualifying community premises, a Premises Supervisor must be designated ('Designated Premises Supervisor') and such person must be in possession of a current Personal Licence.
-The Licensing Authority will normally expect the Designated Premises Supervisor to have been given the day to day responsibility for running the premises by the premises licence holder and, as such, would normally be present on the licensed premises on a regular basis.

-LP10.2 In addition to the DPS holding a personal licence, the Licensing Authority would strongly encourage the DPS to undergo additional training and to have experience commensurate with the nature and style of entertainment provided and the capacity of the premises.

-LP10.3 The Act does not require a DPS or any other Personal Licence Holder to be present on the premises at all times when alcohol is sold.
+- 10.1 Within the operating schedule for premises from which alcohol will be sold, with the exception of qualifying community premises, a Premises Supervisor must be designated ('Designated Premises Supervisor') and such person must be in possession of a current Personal Licence.
+The Licensing Authority will normally expect the Designated Premises Supervisor to have been given the day to day responsibility for running the premises by the premises licence holder and, as such, would normally be present on the licensed premises on a regular basis. - 10.2 In addition to the DPS holding a personal licence, the Licensing Authority would strongly encourage the DPS to undergo additional training and to have experience within the nature and style of entertainment provided and the capacity of the premises. - 10.3 The 2003 Act does not require a DPS or any other Personal Licence Holder to be present on the premises at all times when alcohol is sold.
 However, the DPS and the Premises Licence Holder remain responsible for the premises at all times and have a duty to comply with the terms of the Licensing Act and any conditions, including the matters set out in the premises' Operating Schedule, in order to promote the Licensing Objectives.
-To that end, the Licensing Authority will be mindful of the Guidance issued by the Secretary of State, which recommends that a Personal Licence Holder/DPS gives specific written authorisations to those individuals they are authorising to retail alcohol.

-Although written authorisation is not a requirement of the Act and the Designated Premises Supervisor/Personal Licence Holder remain ultimately responsible for ensuring compliance with the Act and licensing conditions, this action could assist in demonstrating due diligence should any issues arise with regard to enforcement.
+To that end, the Licensing Authority will be mindful of the Guidance issued by the Secretary of State, which recommends that a Personal Licence Holder/DPS gives specific written authorisations to those individuals they are authorising to retail alcohol. - 10.4 Although written authorisation is not a requirement of the 2003 Act and the Designated Premises Supervisor/Personal Licence Holder remain ultimately responsible for ensuring compliance with the 2003 Act and licensing conditions, this action could assist in demonstrating due diligence should any issues arise with regard to enforcement.
 The Licensing Authority will therefore expect that, where the Personal Licence Holder/DPS does not have the premises under their immediate day to day control, written authorisations will be issued to staff acting on their behalf, such authorisations being made available for inspection by a responsible officer of the Licensing Authority or the Police upon request.

-LP11.0 LIVE MUSIC, DANCING AND THEATRE
+11. LIVE MUSIC, DANCING AND THEATRE

-LP11.1 The Licensing Authority proposes that only conditions necessary for the promotion of the Licensing Objectives will be attached to licences for activities of this nature.
+The Licensing Authority proposes that only conditions necessary for the promotion of the Licensing Objectives will be attached to licences for activities of this nature.
 The Licensing Authority is aware of the need to avoid measures imposing indirect costs of a substantial nature that deter live music, dancing and theatre.
+Many events which consist solely of these activities will now fall outside of licensing requirements, following deregulation on 1 October 2012.

-LP11.2 LIVE MUSIC ACT 2012
+11.1 LIVE MUSIC ACT 2012

-Under the Act, both Live and Recorded Music are deregulated on alcohol licensed premises between the start and end of the premises' alcohol licensed hours or between the hours of 08:00 and 23:00 whichever is the lesser.
+Under the 2003 Act, both Live and Recorded Music are deregulated on alcohol licensed premises between the start and end of the premises' alcohol licensed hours or between the hours of 08:00 and 23:00 whichever is the lesser.
 In effect this means that, should a premises have an alcohol licence until 23:30, live music unless duly applied for must cease at 23:00 in line with the terms of the deregulation.